Created by the Ask Leif Team — Reviewed and Edited by Shane

 Insider Tip

-The Holiday Inn at the Chattanooga Choo Choo ($120–$200/night) is the perfect family-friendly choice for your first night.
+For a family adventure, the Holiday Inn at the Chattanooga Choo Choo ($120–$200/night) is an absolute must.
 Staying in a restored Victorian train car is an unforgettable experience for kids, and the complex offers plenty of dining and entertainment options right on site.

 Your full 4-day plan is one click away